 Then we halted in front of a towering mushroom cloud that played the memory of us meeting tonight.
 “So…” Jamal turned to me, “ever figure out who sent you the text?”

 I read his mischievous grin and my eyes widened.
 “That was you!?!”

 “Oh, yeah.
 When my psychic identified you, I got my buddy in telemarketing to find your number in a database called LexisNexis, that’s how I made tonight happen.
 I know, creepy but — ”

 “No!”
 I pulled him in and embraced him tightly.
 “I’m just glad you found me.”
 I whispered “thank you” repeatedly for a few moments then we held each other in silence, levitating next to the movie clip of our lives…Woom-mm!
 I felt something run across my body.
 I looked aside to see translucent waves rippling across the universe.
 “Uh-oh.”

-I re-opened my eyes, inhaled deeply, and exhaled a “Holyyy shit.”
+Then I re-opened my eyes and took a deep inhale as I exhaled a “Holyyy shit.”